 4. Brahmi capsules

-For the preparation of these capsules, standardized extract of ‘Brahmi’ herb (Bacopa monneiri) are used.
-The herb is widely known for its antioxidant, anti-stress and rejuvenating properties, and its proven ability to balance the body’s Vata, Pitta and Kapha doshas.
+For the preparation of these capsules, standardized extract of ‘Brahmi’ herb (Bacopa monneiri) is used.
+The herb is widely known for its antioxidant, anti-stress and rejuvenating properties, and its proven ability to balance the body’s Vata, Pitta, and Kapha doshas.

-People suffering from Idiopathic Intracranial Hypertension can benefit from the use of Brahmi capsules because these capsules can improve memory and intellect, control blood pressure, manage anxiety and stress, support the nervous system, treat insomnia and forgetfulness, relax the brain tissues, and manage hysteria and nervous breakdowns.
+People suffering from Idiopathic Intracranial Hypertension can benefit from the use of Brahmi capsules.
+These capsules can improve memory and intellect, control blood pressure, manage anxiety and stress, support the nervous system, treat insomnia and forgetfulness, relax the brain tissues, and manage hysteria and nervous breakdowns.

 Conclusion: Planet Ayurveda’s herbal products for effectively managing Idiopathic Intracranial Hypertension are prepared from 100% pure and natural herbs.
-These products are free from chemicals, preservatives, fillers, starch, yeast, added colours, or binders.
+These products are free from chemicals, preservatives, fillers, starch, yeast, added colors, or binders.

 Dr. Vikram Chauhan (MD-Ayurvedic Medicine) is an expert Ayurveda consultant in Chandigarh (India).
 He has vast experience of herbs and their applied uses.
 He has successfully treated numerous patients suffering from various ailments, throughout the world.
 He is CEO and Founder of Krishna Herbal Company and Planet Ayurveda in Chandigarh, India.
 WEBSITE – WWW.PLANETAYURVEDA.COM